Katya156/component_db_project/README.md

 ...
 ]
 </code>
-Such files should be for for each category, both with names and THOSE, but the template files are given per section (the gap between the two subtitle).
+Such files should be for for each category, both with names and technical specifications, but the template files are given per section (the gap between the two subtitle).

-The result is stored in the /data_params folder
+The result is stored in the /data_params folder.

 <ins><em>Libraries and modules used:</em></ins> os, re, sys, json